deniseyu/learning-cobol/readme.md

 ## Unit testing?

 There are libraries that people have written...
-I'm sure they exist....
+I'm sure they exist.... here's one! https://github.com/neopragma/cobol-unit-test

+Didn't try it out this day, can't say how bootstrappable it is.

+## Go play!

+I've published snippets of code from the day on [my GitHub](https://github.com/deniseyu/learning-cobol).
+You can also check [Spike's implementations](https://github.com/spike01/plibmttbhgaty-cobol) of FizzBuzz and Tic tac toe.